gedeontofidji/Documentation/pages/mydoc/mydoc_xrmtoolbox_tool.md

 <div role="tabpanel" class="tab-pane" id="ribbon-workbench" markdown="1">
 ## Allows you to custom button properties, including display and enable rules.
 ### ⚙️ How to create a dynamic button based on record's table
-1. Drag and drop the flyout button in the form section of the ribbon
+1. In Ribbon workbench, drag and drop the flyout button in the form section of the ribbon
 2. Define two functions in your javascript file (<a href="/Documentation/javascript/dynamicribbon.js" target="_blank" rel="noopener noreferrer">See the code here</a>) :
 * populateRibbonMenu: for generating the dynamic button items.
 Using FetchXML, you can retrieve the records to show in the items. `You can add a subgrid in the form to associate teams to the record and display button items only to users who belong to those linked teams.`
 * populateRibbonClick: for handling click events on those items.
 Define here the actions you want to execute when a user clicks an item.